daleighan/vanilla-js-router/README.md

 There are two ways to navigate with the router.

--- using JavaScript.
+Using JavaScript.
 This can be done with:

 ```js
 window.router.goTo(route);
 ```

--- adding an HTML anchor element with a class of 'router-link':
+Adding an HTML anchor element with a class of 'router-link':

 ```html
 <a class="router-link" href="/component">My Link</a>